ChrisShepherd81/Model-Predictive-Control/README.md

 - The orientation of the car within the global map "psi" in rad.
 - The current speed "v" in mph.

-Furthermore a latency of 100 ms has been added to mimic real driving conditions where the car does actuate the commands instantly.
+Furthermore a latency of 100 ms has been added to mimic real driving conditions.

-## Limitations

-## Considerations

 ## Overview

 For MPC the way points and the vehicle position within the global coordinate system are transformed in the "MPC space".
 In "MPC space" the first way point given by the simulator represent the center of the coordinate system.
 All translated points are rotated by -psi.
 The resulted space is shown in the picture below.
 ![MPC](./img/mpc_space.png "MPC space diagram")
 The black circle represent the car positions within the space.
-The black arrow shows it's orientation which is always 0°.
+The black arrow shows its orientation which is always 0°.
-The blue line represent the connection within the given way points.
+The blue line represents the connection within the given way points.
 The dashed blue line shows the 3rd order polynomial fit for the given way points.
 The distance between the two dotted horizontal lines is the cross track error.
 The angle of the brown tangent represents the psi error.

 The so transformed and calculated values together with the current speed in m/s are passed as the state to the MPC solve method.
 ```